gokyeongryeol/ATES/README.md

     bash scripts/trl_train.sh
     ```

-### 6. Augment the train dataset with the tuned rephraser
+### 8. Augment the train dataset with the tuned rephraser
-- Go back to Step 2,3,4 uncommenting scripts for "automatic_v1" and commenting others
+- Go back to Step 3,4,5 uncommenting scripts for "automatic_v1" and commenting others

-### 7. Evaluate the augmented train dataset
+### 9. Evaluate the augmented train dataset
+- Switch to `ates_base_lab` and move to the cloned directory
 - Compute mAP or mAP w/o TP of YOLO11-s
     ```bash
     bash scripts/eval_metrics.sh